rasa/compat/README.md

 # Overview

-compat is a cross-platform Go library for filesystem and system compatibility, providing unified access to file metadata, volume attributes, timestamps, device types, and process priority across all major operating systems, include Windows, Linux, macOS, Android, IOS, and many others.
+compat is a pure-Go library providing unified access to file and device metadata, atomic file operations, process priority, etc. on all major operating systems, include Windows, Linux, macOS, Android, iOS, and many others.

 # Usage